 2. Pipes are drained, and internal components are cleaned, repaired, or replaced.

-3. If foreign matter is found, all systems are checked.
+3. Inspection is performed on every other wet system and every dry system.
+If foreign matter is found, all systems are checked.

 4. After the foreign matter is found, a flushing will take place which clears all foreign matter from the system.

 Fire Protection Testing

 Fire sprinkler testing happens frequently.
 During each inspection – weekly, monthly, quarterly, annually, 3-years, and 5-years – some level of testing happens.
 The test ensures that the sprinkler is ready to activate if a fire were to ignite.